Bhavika-17/polyocr/README.md

 # polyocr
-This is a multilingual polyocr project.
+This is a multilingual polyocr group project.